Palamanickam0806/Automatic-Speech-Recoginization-for-Single-Accent/README.md

 # Automatic-Speech-Recoginization-for-Single-Accent

 # demo
-Run the below command in this directory to print the output.
+Run the below command in this directory to print the output. <br />
  ```python test.py```

 # Working